 Larry Bird Returns to Save The Celtics

 As halftime rolled by and the third quarter wore on, it appeared as if the Celtics would be continuing without their All-Star forward.
 Then, “Larry Legend” jogged out of the locker room and the place went bananas.
+You may one Celtics player pulling a similar stunt in recent years, but like all things in the Celtics franchise, a legend had perfected the move first.

 “I kept hearing the crowd oohing and aahing, and I kept asking what the score was.
 I had this massive headache on the right side of my head but finally I decided, ‘This could be your last game ever, so you?d better get out there and give it all you can.'”